FOGGIE X: Characterizing the Small-Scale Structure of the CGM and its Imprint on Observables: Properties of Clumps

 Figure \ref{fig:survivability} shows $t_{\rm cool} / t_{\rm shear}$ versus the clump sphericalized radius for clumps in a random CGM patch of the Squall halo.
 A line is drawn to indicate $t_{\rm cool} = t_{\rm shear}$.
 We find that clumps larger than 0.5\,kpc pass the survivability criterion, and only $\sim \, 4 \%$ of the clumps $\lesssim 0.5$\,kpc are expected to be destroyed within a few cooling times.
 We stress that the survivability criterion is not a hard line at $t_{\rm cool} = t_{\rm shear}$, but may vary based on the exact values of the density contrast, the relative speed between the clump and its surroundings, and the size of the clump.
 We show this in Figure \ref{fig:survivability}, by shading the region between $t_{\rm cool} = t_{\rm shear}$ and $t_{\rm cool} = 10 \times t_{\rm shear}$.

 Comparing Figure \ref{fig:survivability} to the radial velocity ratio plot (bottom-left panel) in Figure~\ref{fig:hexplot2}, we see that most of our clumps are long-lived because they have quite small velocities relative to their environs, i.e., a small $\Delta v$ leads to a large $t_{\rm shear}$.
 (An exception to this trend is the example clump shown in Figure~\ref{fig:individual_clump_physical1}, which has an unusually high velocity contrast with its surroundings that produces the prominent head-tail structure.
 Such structure is generally not seen in the other FOGGIE clumps that have slower relative velocities with their surroundings.)
 The median velocity difference for the clumps in Figure \ref{fig:survivability} is only 27 \kms.
 The typical sound speed in these clumps is $\sim$15 \kms.
 In the wind-tunnel simulations that derive the survivability criterion we use here, it is generally assumed that wind speed $v_w$ is large enough to be supersonic \citep{Abruzzo2023}.
 The clumps in FOGGIE are not located within a hot and fast wind, but rather are moving slowly relative to their surroundings through the CGM.
 In addition, the density contrast $\chi$ between the clumps found in FOGGIE and their surroundings are much smaller than that typically assumed in cloud crushing simulations, with a median contrast of $\chi\sim 4$ and $<1$\% of clumps with $\chi \gtrsim 35$ instead of the typically-assumed $\chi\gtrsim100$.
-Assuming that the survivability criterion in equation~\ref{eqn:survive} still holds under typical FOGGIE conditions, it is not surprising that most FOGGIE clumps are expected to survive.
+Assuming that the survivability criterion in equation~\ref{eqn:survive} still holds under typical FOGGIE conditions, it is not surprising that most FOGGIE clumps are expected to survive. {Of course, given that the mixing layer itself is not resolved in FOGGIE it remains unclear if the derived life times are potentially overestimated, since the prescription for survival was derived from clouds where the turbulent mixing layer was resolved, capturing the small-scale physics happening at the interface between the clouds and their ambient medium.
+Generally, we expect clumps that move against their environment, such as illustrated in Fig. \ref{fig:individual_clump_physical1} to have shorter lifetimes compared to those that are well embedded within their larger envelope (Fig. \ref{fig:individual_clump_physical2}). }

 In future work, we will use tracers to follow the evolution of identified clumps from one snapshot to the next to empirically gauge their survival.
 Clumps in cosmological CGM environments tend to be larger, move more slowly, and be less dense than in wind tunnel simulations.
 By investigating the survival of cosmological clumps, we will be able to determine the validity of the above survival criterion as applied to a cosmologically-simulated CGM.